 Based on KOR, we can deduce a formula of must have features for any educational app.

 - Registration.
 This option must be present in all user categories.
 In KOR, we represented via E-mail and SMS confirmation.

 - Main screen.
 Home screen is created to provide quick access to all parts of the application.
 On the main screen, users may be able to see upcoming and past classes, and some statistics about their lessons.

 - 'Invite a friend' option.
-Don't forget about user's possibility to share your app with others.
-For example, we offered KOR users a special link to share it with friends or a certain promo code.
+Don't forget about the user's possibility to share your app with others.
+For example, we offered both in KOR and Vuc^it users a special link to share it with friends or a certain promo code.

 - Profile settings.
 The app should have a basic section with personal information (such as name, surname, etc) available for all user types.
 Scheduled/visited classes and lesson lists may also be displayed in the user's profile.